Azure-Samples/ms-identity-python-webapp-django/README.md

 ### Chapter 2: Get an Access Token and call Microsoft Graph

 This chapter begins where chapter 1 left off.
-We will add the following new view which will call a downstream API.
+We will add the following new view which will call a web API.

 ```python
 import json